openimis/.github/profile/README.md

 More than 10.6 million people in 12 countries benefit from health insurance, employment injury insurance, cash transfer and voucher schemes managed using openIMIS.

-# Get to know the software
+# Get to Know the Software

 - [Website](https://openIMIS.org/)
 - [Demo server](https://openimis.atlassian.net/wiki/spaces/OP/pages/40665111)
 - [Download](https://openimis.atlassian.net/wiki/spaces/OP/pages/368508929)
 - [Documentation](https://openimis.atlassian.net/wiki/spaces/OP/pages/147390465)

-# Using the openIMIS github repositories
+# Using the openIMIS github Repositories

 openIMIS is build in a modular structure purely based on open source technologies.
 The full package is distributed in 6-monthly [release cycles](https://openimis.atlassian.net/wiki/spaces/OP/pages/1322221610/Releases).
 The high degree of modularity reflects in a multitude of github repositories.